Scaling of Saddle-Node Bifurcations: Degeneracies and Rapid Quantitative Changes: Non-Smooth Saddle-Nodes

 \section{Non-Smooth Saddle-Nodes}

-We define a saddle-node bifurcation for $C^0$ vector fields as a topological change of the phase portrait homeomorphic to the case of a smooth saddle-node bifurcation.
+We define a saddle-node bifurcation for $C^0$ vector fields by requiring orbital topological equivalence to the smooth saddle-node case.
 We remark that the analytical description presented in Theorem \ref{thm:gsn} no longer applies and refer to \cite{PSDS} and \cite{LeineNijmeijer} (and references therein) for analytic methods in the theory of non-smooth bifurcations.
 Suppose we drop the smoothness requirement on the parameter dependence and allow $R(r)\in C^0(\R)$, then we can show:

 \begin{prop} Let $a:(0,\I)\rightarrow \R^+$, $a(r)\in C^\I((0,\I))$ and $a(r)\rightarrow \I$ as $r\rightarrow 0^+$.
 Then there exists a function $R(r)$, $R\in C^0(\R)$, such that the equation $\dot{x}=R(r)+x^2$ has a saddle-node bifurcation at $r=0$ with no equilibria for $r>0$ and two equilibria for $r<0$.
 The scaling law for this saddle-node is given by $t\sim a(r)$ as $r\rightarrow 0^+$. \end{prop}